Set Up Apple Pay on iPhone

 Apple Pay is a contactless payment platform that is newly available to iPhone 6 users.
 It works well and is incredibly simple; once you’ve added a card to Apple Pay, you just need to wave your iPhone over an Apple Pay compatible NFC payment terminal to pay for whatever you’re buying.
 The iPhones built-in TouchID sensor serves as an ID mechanism to prevent unauthorized usage, and you never need to pull out a credit or debit card after its configured.
 And yes, it really works that well once you have it setup, and that’s what we’re going to cover here.

-To use Apple Pay, you’ll need at least iOS 8.1 on a new iPhone 6 or iPhone 6 Plus (the newest iPhone models have NFC payment chips, older models do not), and an Apple Pay compatible credit or debit card.
+To use Apple Pay, you’ll need at least iOS 8.1 or later on a an iPhone at least as new or newer than iPhone 6 or iPhone 6 Plus (the newest iPhone models have NFC payment chips, older models do not), and an Apple Pay compatible credit or debit card.
 Note that you only need the card once for setup purposes, after that you can leave it behind.
-Supported cards vary but Apple is maintaining a list of banks and bankcards that support the feature here, the list below is current as of now but is sure to change as more banks add additional card support.
+Supported cards vary but Apple is maintaining a list of banks and bankcards that support the feature, the list further below is current as of now but is sure to change as more banks add additional card support.
+For now, let’s get on with setting up and adding cards to Apple Pay on iPhone.

 Adding a Card to Apple Pay on Your iPhone

-Got a compatible credit or debit card, iOS 8.1, and a new iPhone?
+Got a compatible credit or debit card, modern iOS, and a new iPhone?
 You’re good to go, the rest is a piece of cake:

 - Open the Passbook app and tap on “Set Up Apple Pay”